Dead Man Down

 - Rate Movie[Total: 4 Average: 2.5]

 - Written By: J.H.
 Wyman

 - Domestic Distributor: FilmDistrict

 - Cast: Colin Farrell, Noomi Rapace, Terrence Howard

 |Domestic Gross: $10,895,295||Overseas Gross: $7,179,244|

-IM Global and WWE financed this $30 million revenge flick starring box office poison Colin Farrell.
+The budget for Dead Man Down was $30 million and IM Global and WWE financed this revenge picture starring box office poison Colin Farrell.
 Along with co-financing, WWE promoted Dead Man Down throughout its many platforms and network.
 IM Global sent out PR saying, “We’re incredibly excited at the classy cast that Niels and the producers have put together.
 We’re going to make a sleek, stylish international thriller that’s worthy of all the great talent involved.
 We’re also delighted to have WWE Studios on board not only as our co-financing partner, but also as an integrated media company that can provide invaluable marketing support for the picture around the world.”
 This is the first and probably the last time the word “classy” and “WWE” have been used together.
 WWE and a classy revenge thriller, go together like Colin Farrell and huge box office numbers.
-After this bombed worldwide and no overages would flow back to WWE, in a quarterly investor financial report, WWE took a $4.7 million write down on Dead Man Down.
+After this bombed worldwide, no overages would flow back to WWE and in their quarterly investor financial report (page 8), WWE took a $4.7 million write-down on Dead Man Down.

 The offshore cume was a small $7,179,244 across numerous distributors and Dead Man Down was a huge step backward for the in demand director Niels Arden Oplev, coming off the original Girl With the Dragon Tattoo.
 Dead Man Down grossed a terrible $37,211 in his home country Denmark and the film went straight to video in Sweden, where Girl With the Dragon Tattoo was produced.